kwledbetter/Base/Diagnostics---D---Command.md

 1. Remove the Motor Shield ---we are going to test just the Arduino first.
 2. Download and install the most current version of [DCC++ Base Station](https://github.com/DccPlusPlus/BaseStation) (not the latest named release, which is about a week old, but rather the latest version with the new commit Date).
 3. Open the Serial Monitor Window in the Arduino IDE and establish communication with the Arduino.
+You will need to set the serial data rate to 115200 baud.
+If you see gibberish instead of English, this is probably set  incorrectly.

 ###Testing the Arduino and Base Station code###